 (Updated – The link above now linked to an updated version of the same post, not exactly the one I wrote years back)

-Yet, I went over to Google keyword planner, run keyword research and found a particular low competitive geo-targeted keyword that is mostly searched for by Nigerians aspiring newbie bloggers.
+Yet, I went over to Google keyword planner, run keyword research and found a particular low competitive geo-targeted keyword.
+This keyword is mostly searched for by Nigerians aspiring newbie bloggers.

 I wrote two version of articles around the keyword, and to be honest with you, the first version of the article remain number one post that drives organic traffic to this blog on a weekly basis.

-In fact, no week pass by without having dozens of visit to this post, because it rank on the first pages of Google and Yahoo; and not just on the first pages, but number 1 for is target keyword since I wrote that post till date.
+In fact, no week pass by without having dozens of visit to this post.
+Because it ranks on the first pages of Google and Yahoo.
+And not just on the first pages, but number 1 for is target keyword since I wrote that post till date.

 That post has brought in a fair significant amount of income from blog coaching to blog set up fees.